 A worker using a case clamp is actually working on one and a half cabinets at a time.
-Case goes into clamp, back is applied while the next cabinet is readied for the clamp.
+The work piece goes into clamp, the back is applied while the next cabinet is readied for the clamp.

 Depending on material requirements there is no extra steps required for finished ends.